 If a tissue sample from the tumor shows that you have esophageal cancer, the next step is to find out if the cancer has spread, and if so, how far.
 This process, called staging, is important in deciding which treatment will be best for you.
 When our doctors know the stage of the cancer, they can prepare a treatment plan that’s customized specifically to each person’s needs.

 The stages of esophageal cancer are based on the location and size of the tumor and how far it may have spread.

 Staging the tumor requires one or more tests, including:

-- an endoscopic ultrasound, which uses an endoscope (a thin, lighted tube with a tiny video camera) with a small ultrasound probe at its tip.
+An endoscopic ultrasound uses an endoscope (a thin, lighted tube with a tiny video camera) with a small ultrasound probe at its tip.
 A doctor inserts the endoscope through the mouth and down your throat into the esophagus and stomach.
-The ultrasound probe allows doctors to measure how thick the tumor is and see whether the cancer has spread to the wall of the esophagus (and its several layers) or if it has affected the lymph nodes.
+The ultrasound probe allows doctors to measure how thick the tumor is and see how deep the cancer has spread into the wall of the esophagus (and its several layers) or if it has affected the lymph nodes.

-This procedure uses an endoscope placed through the nose or mouth to see whether the cancer has entered the windpipe or airways
+This procedure uses an endoscope placed through the nose or mouth to see whether the cancer has entered the windpipe or airways.

 These are the stages of esophageal cancer:

-Cancer has spread beyond the esophagus to nearby tissue and has also spread to lymph nodes.
+Stage 3 esophageal cancer has spread beyond the esophagus to nearby tissue and has also spread to lymph nodes.
 These cancers area usually treated with a combination of chemotherapy plus radiation and surgery.

 Stage 4 esophageal cancer has spread (metastasized) to another part of the body through the bloodstream.
 These cancers are usually treated with chemotherapy and possibly targeted drug therapy.